PLStenger/plstenger.github.io/README.md

 # For change left portfolio, go in
 _config.yml

+# For change "about me"
+plstenger.github.io --> _pages --> about.md

 # For change CV, change it from
 plstenger.github.io --> files --> CV_Stenger_Pierre_Louis.pdf